 If your rescue dog is anxious or shy, though, you don’t have to hide from introductions.
 Instead, gradually help them build confidence with safe, controlled introductions.
-You can even turn to Rover for help socializing and entertaining your rescue dog with walks or daycare visits.
+You can even turn to Rover.com for help socialising and entertaining your rescue dog with walks, doggy day care or dog boarding.
 Of course, you shouldn’t push it—remember, listen to your dog!
 But introducing your rescue dog to new people will help them learn to trust humans and be comfortable in the world.

 As for Radar, he’s still iffy with new people on-leash, but lately he’s met several new people in the yard at home.

 With time, practice, and patience, I learned what makes introductions work for my rescue dog.
 You’ll do the same with yours.